by Richard Keyt, Arizona real estate attorney

 - If you are a buyer, how will you comply with the FIRPTA requirements or the septic tank inspection requirements?

 - If you are a seller, how will you give the swimming pool notice, the HUD home inspection notice, the lead based paint notice, the HOA notice and the other notices you must give to satisfy Arizona law?

 If you are involved in a for sale by owner transaction, it is especially important that you be represented by an Arizona real estate attorney.
 Sales of residential property in Arizona are extremely complex transactions.
 It does not make any sense to get involved in a home purchase or sale that involves hundreds of thousands of dollars and not hire a real estate attorney to protect your investment.

-How to Hire Arizona Attorney Jeana Morrissey to Prepare Your Home Purchase or Sale Contract
+How to Hire Arizona Real Estate Lawyer Richard Keyt to Prepare Your Home Purchase or Sale Contract

-For a list of the documents prepared and services performed by Arizona real estate attorney Jeana Morrissey when she is hired for a fixed fee (not by the hour) to prepare a FSBO contract and related documents for the purchase or sale of an Arizona residential property, see the article entitled “Arizona For Sale by Owner Contract Preparation Service.”
+For a list of the documents prepared and services performed by Arizona real estate attorney Richard Keyt when he is hired for a fixed fee (not by the hour) to prepare a FSBO contract and related documents for the purchase or sale of an Arizona residential property, see the article entitled “Arizona For Sale by Owner Contract Preparation Service.”

-To hire Jeana Morrissey, Arizona real estate attorney, to prepare a FSBO contract and related documents for the purchase or sale, you must:
+To hire Richard Keyt, a Phoenix, Scottsdale and Tuscon area real estate lawyer, to prepare a FSBO contract and related documents for the purchase or sale, you must complete and sign the:

-Complete and sign the Arizona Residential Purchase & Sale Contract Questionnaire and get it to us.
-The Questionnaire asks for the information we need to prepare your documents.
+- Arizona Residential Purchase & Sale Contract Questionnaire – The Questionnaire asks for the information we need to prepare your documents.
 You may not know the answers to some of questions, but answer the Questionnaire as best you can.
-Fax the completed Questionnaire to 602-297-6890 or email it to firstname.lastname@example.org.
+Fax the completed Questionnaire to 602-297-6890 or email it to email@example.com.